Moondragon: Paths of corruption and redemption

-Moondragon leaves Earth with Drax and finds a planet immersed in war, so she decides to take mental control of all its inhabitants to force them to live in peace, setting herself up as their "peace goddess".
+Moondragon leaves Earth with Drax and finds a planet immersed in war, so she decides to take mental control of all its inhabitants to force them to live in peace, setting herself up as their "peace goddess.”
 Drax summons the Avengers to intervene and in the resultant confrontation, Moondragon is forced to kill her father with her mental powers.
-Afterwards, Thor takes her before a real god—his father, Odin, to be judged.
+Afterward, Thor takes her before a real god — his father, Odin — to be judged.
 Odin perceives within Moondragon a stalwart but tainted spirit.
 He condemns her to wear a magical headband that reduces her mental powers until she has overcome her arrogance and learned humility.
 He also assigns Valkyrie to be her guardian.

 When Valkyrie rejoins the Defenders, Moondragon is forced to come along.
 At first, she sends out low level telepathic signals, luring threats to the vicinity of the Defenders' headquarters, hoping that one of these threats would remove her headband or force the Defenders to remove the headband so she may use her powers to aid them unhindered.

 Despite the fact that Moondragon resents being with the Defenders, she wants to be accepted by them as a good person.
 In an encounter with Asgardian trolls, Moondragon resists the temptation of letting the trolls and the Dragon of the Moon remove her headband, thus proving herself to Odin, who promptly lets the headband fall off.

 This personal victory is short-lived, for soon afterwards the Defenders have to fight the spawns of the mutated spores they fought months before.
 The spawns soon coalesce into a single gargantuan monster, which Moondragon vanquishes with the help of the Gargoyle.
 Unknown to Moondragon, in doing so, she is infected with the mutated spores.
 She does not find out about the infection until weeks later, when the spores have supplanted a good portion of her own internal organs.
 The Dragon of the Moon appears again and tells her it can save her life, but only if she agrees to be its host.
 Moondragon initially turns down its offer, knowing that it will use her to kill the Defenders.
 The Dragon then mocks Moondragon's sentimentality by showing her what the other Defenders are saying about her behind her back even though she has reformed.
 Finally overwhelmed with pain, she accepts.
 Now totally corrupted, Moondragon battles the Defenders until Andromeda, Interloper, Manslaughter, and Valkyrie sacrifice themselves to kill both her and the Dragon.

 Heather's soul manages to survive, and, now free from the Dragon again, contacts her cousin Pamela; through her, she is able to obtain a new body for herself, a clone created on Titan.
 For a while, she and her cousin, who becomes the heroine Sundragon, adventure together in space.